 You must initiate your claim within 60 days of your delay and submit all the required documents within 100 days.

 Very important: Do not throw away your boarding pass and keep the receipts for all your expenses (meals, purchases, etc.).
 You’ll need documentation of everything when you file your claim, including a statement from the airline with an explanation for the delay.
-Here’s a rundown of how to get what you need.

 What are car rental privileges?